usnistgov/state_meas_tomo/README.txt

 SeDuMi: http://sedumi.ie.lehigh.edu

-- To run all three sample scripts with the expecation value bounding, first uncomment line 27 in analysis.py:
+- To run all three sample scripts with the expectation value bounding, first uncomment line 27 in analysis.py:

 # import matlab.engine  # uncomment for expectation-value bounding